By John Isaacs

 Arizona – Martha McSally (R), after losing a close election in 2018 to Sen. Kyrsten Sinema (D) by 50%-48%, was appointed to take the seat of late Senator John McCain (R), and has to run again in 2020.
 Mark Kelly (D), astronaut and husband of former Rep. Gabrielle Giffords, is her challenger.

 Colorado – Sen. Cory Gardner (R) is considered one of the most vulnerable Republicans in the 2020 election.
 In 2018, Democrats won the governorship in Colorado and picked up one House seat, and Hillary Clinton carried the state in 2016.
-A host of Democrats are running, including former diplomat Dan Baer (D), former Colorado House Majority Leader Alice Madden, former state Sen. (and 2018 gubernatorial candidate) Mike Johnston, former state House Speaker (and 2014 congressional candidate) Andrew Romanoff and former U.S. Attorney John Walsh.
-In August, however, former Governor John Hickenlooper dropped his candidacy for President and announced he will run for this Senate seat.
+In August, former Governor John Hickenlooper dropped his candidacy for President and announced he will run for this Senate seat.
+Most other Democratic candidates then dropped out.

-Georgia – The state has been moving towards a purple status; Stacey Abrams (D) lost her 2018 race for governor in a very close race by only 50%-49%, but declined entreaties to run for Senate.
-Former Columbus Mayor Teresa Tomlinson (D) is running.
+Georgia A – The state has been moving towards a purple status; Stacey Abrams (D) lost her 2018 race for governor in a very close race by only 50%-49%, but declined entreaties to run for Senate.
+Former Columbus Mayor Teresa Tomlinson (D) is running as is Jon Ossoff (D), former congressional candidate.

 Iowa – Iowa Sen. Joni Ernst (R) is running for reelection.
 National Democrats, including the Democratic Senatorial Campaign Committee and Emily’s List, appear to be rallying around real estate executive and former congressional candidate Theresa Greenfield (D).
 However, there are other candidates in the race, including insurance company owner Eddie Mauro, and still others considering.
 Ernst is considered the favorite.

 Kansas –Incumbent Senator Pat Roberts (R) will retire after this term, his fourth.
 The state has not elected a Democratic Senator since 1932, and although a Democrat captured the governorship in 2018, Republicans are heavily favored to hold the seat.
 A number of Republicans are considering the race, with some high-level Republicans urging Secretary of State Mike Pompeo to run.
-However, former Secretary of State Kris Kobach, who managed to lose a race for governor in 2018 to a Democrat, announced he would run for Senate in 2020.
+However, former Secretary of State Kris Kobach (R), who managed to lose a race for governor in 2018 to a Democrat, announced he would run for Senate in 2020, as is U.S. Representative Roger Marshall (R), and other candidates.

 Kentucky – Majority Leader Mitch McConnell (R) surmounted a tough challenge in 2014, 56%-41%.
 But he could face a difficult election next year because of his close connection to President Trump and his lukewarm ratings in the state.
 However, the Majority Leader is a strong campaigner who has shown an ability to raise vast amounts of money.
 In July, former fighter pilot and House candidate Amy McGrath (D) announced she is running.

 Maine – Sen. Susan Collins (R) has been a highly popular incumbent in the state, but may have alienated some moderate voters with some votes, particularly to confirm Judge Kavanaugh.
 In 2018, Democrats picked up the governorship from a retiring Republican and won both House seats in the state.
-Betsy Sweet (D), who took third place in last year’s primary for governor, is running.
+Betsy Sweet (D), who took third place in last year’s primary for governor, and Bre Kidman (D) are running.
 In late June, state House Speaker Sara Gideon’s jumped into the race, and immediately was endorsed by the Democratic Senatorial Campaign Committee and EMILY’s List.

 Massachusetts – If there is any challenge to incumbent Democratic Senator Ed Markey, it is likely to come in a Democratic primary.
 Some pundits theorize that Markey, a long-time leader on nuclear weapons issues, could be vulnerable.
-Labor attorney Shannon Liss-Riordan (D) and business executive Steve Pemberton (D) have announced primary challenges to Markey.
+Rep. Joseph P. Kennedy III (D) and labor attorney Shannon Liss-Riordan (D) have announced primary challenges to Markey.

 Michigan – Army veteran John James (R), lost in 2018 to Sen. Debbie Stabenow, is challenging Democratic incumbent Gary Peters.
 James lost by a fairly close 52%-46 to Stabnow, and raised $12 million for his race.